Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Consistency Guarantees and Identifiability Implications

-Our proof relies heavily on Chickering's consistency proof of GES and, in particular, on his proof of a conjecture known as Meek's conjecture~\cite{C02}.
+Our proof relies heavily on Chickering's consistency proof of greedy equivalence search and, in particular, on his proof of a conjecture known as Meek's conjecture.

-\begin{thm} \cite[Theorem 4]{C02} Let $\G$ and $\HH$ be any pair of DAGs such that $\G\leq \HH$.
+\begin{theorem} \cite[Theorem 4]{C02} Let $\G$ and $\HH$ be any pair of DAGs such that $\G\leq \HH$.
 Let $r$ be the number of arrows in $\HH$ that have opposite orientation in $\G$, and let $m$ be the number of arrows in $\HH$ that do not exist in either orientation in $\G$.
-There exists a sequence of at most $r+2m$ arrow reversals and additions in $\G$ with the following properties: \begin{enumerate} \item Each arrow reversal is a covered arrow. \item After each reversal and addition, the resulting graph $\G^\prime$ is a DAG and $\G^\prime\leq \HH$. \item After all reversals and additions $\G=\HH$. \end{enumerate} \end{thm}
+There exists a sequence of at most $r+2m$ arrow reversals and additions in $\G$ with the following properties: \begin{enumerate} \item Each arrow reversal is a covered arrow. \item After each reversal and addition, the graph $\G^\prime$ is a DAG and $\G^\prime\leq \HH$. \item After all reversals and additions $\G=\HH$. \end{enumerate} \end{theorem}

-Chickering gave a constructive proof of this result by the APPLY-EDGE-OPERATION algorithm, which we recall in Algorithm~\ref{alg: chickering}.
-For convenience, we will henceforth refer to Algorithm~\ref{alg: chickering} as the ``Chickering algorithm."
+In \cite{C02}, a constructive proof of this result is given via the APPLY-EDGE-\\OPERATION algorithm.
+For convenience, we will henceforth refer to this algorithm as the Chickering algorithm.
 The Chickering algorithm takes in an independence map $\G\leq \HH$ and adds an arrow to $\G$ or reverses a covered arrow in $\G$ to produce a new DAG $\G^1$ for which $\G\leq \G^1 \leq \HH$.
-By Theorem~\ref{thm: meek's conjecture}, repeated applications of this algorithm produces a sequence of DAGs
+By Theorem~\ref{thm: meek's conjecture}, repeated applications of this algorithm produces a sequence of graphs

-We will call any sequence of DAGs produced in this fashion a \emph{Chickering sequence} (from $\G$ to $\HH$).
+We will call any sequence of DAGs produced in this fashion a Chickering sequence from $\G$ to $\HH$.
 A quick examination of the Chickering algorithm reveals that there can be multiple Chickering sequences from $\G$ to $\HH$.
-We are interested in identifying a specific type of Chickering sequence in relation to DAGs for Algorithm~\ref{alg_triangle_SP}.
-To this end, we prove a pair of lemmas about the ways we may choose to construct Chickering sequences.
-The proofs of these lemmas can be found in the Appendix.
+We are interested in identifying a specific type of Chickering sequence in which the covered arrow reversals and edge additions correspond to steps between minimal independence maps in a weakly decreasing sequence.